The Physiology of Acupuncture

 - IUI cycle

 Given that fertility can be a complex issue, and infertility is often associated with other significant gynecological concerns/conditions, it is important to start acupuncture with enough time to obtain short term and long term benefits.
 Acupuncture dosing (treatment frequency and duration) depends on the nature and duration of any pre-existing conditions as well.
 For instance, acute conditions in younger patients can respond to smaller dosages of acupuncture, whereas chronic conditions will need a larger treatment dosage.

-At Insight Naturopathic Clinic, the acupuncture system Dr. Lee implements is based on an individualistic approach which incorporates the two medical systems of traditional Chinese Medicine (TCM) and modern western medicine.
+Melissa implements is based on an individualistic approach which incorporates the two medical systems of traditional Chinese Medicine (TCM) and modern western medicine.
 She combines the principles and philosophies of TCM with updated clinical techniques and research to obtain the greatest treatment effect.
-For more information, questions about acupuncture, or when to start your treatments please contact us at 416-322-9980.
+For more information, questions about acupuncture, or when to start your treatments please contact Conceive Health Clinic or Don Valley Health and Wellness.

 - Bowsher, David.
 Mechanisms of Acupuncture, In Medical Acupuncture: A Western Scientific Approach.
 Eds.
 Jacqueline Filshie and Adrian White, Churchill Livingstone London, 1998, Chapter 6, pp.69-82.

 - Stener-Victorin, E., Wikland, M., Waldenstrom, U., Lundeberg, T. Alternative treatments in reproductive medicine: much ado about nothing.
 Human Reproduction 2002; 17(8): 1942-1946.